Harris speaks about abortion in Georgia, seeking to tie deaths of two women to Trump policies

 Harris will warn Georgians to be suspect of Trump's record, an official said.

-Vice President Kamala Harris on Friday is delivering her first abortion speech in Atlanta, where she will address the deaths of two Georgia women who, according to a senior campaign official, highlight the "dangerous consequences" of what Harris calls "Trump Abortion Bans."
+Vice President Kamala Harris on Friday delivered her first abortion speech in Atlanta, where addressed the deaths of two Georgia women who, according to a senior campaign official, highlight the "dangerous consequences" of what Harris calls "Trump Abortion Bans."

 Reproductive rights have been one of the driving issues of the Harris' campaign.
 Her team launched a "reproductive freedom" bus tour in early September with their first stop in Palm Beach County, former President Donald Trump's backyard.

-According to that same senior official, Harris plans to warn Georgians to not believe what the campaign describes as Trump's flip-flopping record regarding abortion -- noting that, if given the chance, he would ban abortion nationwide.
+Harris warned Georgians to not believe what the campaign describes as Trump's flip-flopping record regarding abortion -- noting that, if given the chance, he would ban abortion nationwide.

 Trump during this month's debate noted that he had returned the regulation of abortion care to state governments, saying it should be up to the states to decide.
 He would not commit during the debate to vetoing a potential federal abortion ban if it came to his desk as president.
 Instead, he said that situation would not arise.

-Harris on Friday plans to speak about two women who died in 2022.
+Harris spoke about two women who died in 2022.
 Amber Thurman and Candi Miller's deaths were a direct result of Georgia's six-week ban, according to reporting by ProPublica.
 The Georgia ban went into effect after the U.S. Supreme Court struck down Roe v.
 Wade.

 Thurman died two weeks after the Georgia ban was passed in 2022, after waiting 20 hours in a suburban Atlanta hospital for an incomplete abortion, according to the report.
 Miller died after declining to seek medical care for complications from abortion medication, the report said.